FRRouting/frr/tests/topotests/GUIDELINES.md

 frr-1#
 ```

-After you successfully configured your topology you can obtain the
+After you successfully configured your topology, you can obtain the
-configuration files (per-daemon) using the following command:
+configuration files (per-daemon) using the following commands:

 ```shell
 mininet> r3 vtysh -d ospfd